thecooldrop/lambda-lab/README.md

 Secondly we are going to need somewhere to execute our code.
 This is where Lambda functions come into play.

-### Configuring the Lambda function
+### Infrastructure overview

-For deployment of our application we are going to be using AWS Lambda and AWS API Gateway services.
+For deployment of our application we are going to be using AWS Lambda, S3 bucket and AWS API Gateway services.

 The AWS Lambda service is going to  provide the compute resources on which